-Further information for colleges providing education for a child of compulsory school age can be found in Full-time-Enrolment of 14 to 16-year olds in Further Education and Sixth Form Colleges.
+Further information for colleges providing education for a child of compulsory school age can be found in: Full-time-Enrolment of 14 to 16 year olds in Further Education and Sixth Form Colleges.

-General information and advice for schools and colleges can be found in the Government's Missing Children and Adults Strategy.
+General information and advice for schools and colleges can be found in the

+Government's Missing Children and Adults Strategy.
+Keeping children safe in out-of-school settings

-Elective Home Educated
+1.3.4 Elective Home Educated

 Many home educated children have an overwhelmingly positive learning experience.
-Sytchampton Endowed Primary School we expect the parents' decision to home educate to be made with their child's best education at the heart of the decision.
+At our school we expect the parents' decision to home educate to be made with their child's best education at the heart of the decision.
 However, we know this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.